SynapseProject/synapse.docs/docs/plans.md

 ## ParameterInfo

 ParameterInfo blocks declare start-up configuration for Handler modules, runtime invocation data for Handler methods, and start-up configuration for SecurityContext modules.
 ParameterInfo blocks can be inherited throughout Plans, and individual ParameterInfo Value settings can be overridden locally.
-Detailed information on Handlers can be found [here](/plans/parms/detail/ "Parameters").
+Detailed information on Parameters can be found [here](/plans/parms/detail/ "Parameters").

 |Name|Description
 |-|-